OceanographyforEveryone/OpenCTD/README.md

 - Conductivity Circuit: TX (D8), RX (D9)

-##Build Instructions
+### 5.0 Build Instructions

-We are continously updating and improving OpenCTD prototypes.
-These instuctions are subject to change.
+*We are continously updating and improving OpenCTD prototypes.
+These instuctions are subject to change.*

-**A note about power consumption:** All of the sourced modules are rated to work at 3.3V, however, when two or more are running simultaneously, the 3.3V output on most Arduino yields inconsistent readings and the SD card reader may not function at all.
+**IMPORTANT note about power consumption:** All of the sourced modules are rated to work at 3.3V, however, when two or more are running simultaneously, the 3.3V output on most Arduino yields inconsistent readings and the SD card reader may not function at all.
 We recommend powering the entire system with a minimum of 3.7V.
 On standard Arduino's, the 5V output should be used.
 On the Qduino, VCC with a 3.7V battery is sufficient.

 **_We strongly encourage you to test all the components one by one on a breadboard before soldering modules together.
 If you're planning to build multiple CTDs, we reccomend that you use a dedicated Qduino, with header pins, for breadboard testing._**

-####SD Card Reader
+#### 5.1 SD Card Reader

 The [Sainsmart microSD card reader](http://amzn.to/265xAZQ) that we recommend is a plug and play module.
 Connect each pin following the pinout guide above.
 For fitting into a tight housing, you may want to bend each pin at a 90% angle or remove the headers completely.

 To prepare the microSD card, wipe the card and create a single, empty text file called **datalog.txt**.

-####Pressure Sensor
+#### 5.2 Pressure Sensor

-####Temperature Sensors
+#### 5.3 Temperature Sensors

-####Conductivity Sensor
+#### 5.4 Conductivity Sensor

-###Prepare the housing.
+#### 5.6 Prepare the housing.

 Print the OpenCTD baseplate which will serve as a form to position your sensors.
 Cut a 12 inch long piece of 3 inch PVC.
 Don't worry if the tube is label "not for pressure" as the device will be filled with mineral oil of other non-compressable liquids.
 Cut small holes or gaps in one end of the tube to allow water flow, this will be the bottom of the OpenCTD where the sensors go.

-###Prepare the electronics.
+####  5.7 Prepare the electronics.

 Mount the SD Card reader on your Arduino board.
 Connect the temperature probes in series; mount a 1 KOhm resistor between the positive and signal leads.
 Mount the pressure sensor by following the instructions provided by [the Cave Pearl Project](https://edwardmallon.wordpress.com/2014/03/27/adding-a-ms5803-02-high-resolution-pressure-sensor/) (and send them a hearty thank you for providing such excellent, clear, directions).
 Mount the conductivity probe and circuit in accordance with the guidelines at [Atlas Scientific](https://www.atlas-scientific.com/conductivity.html).
 Get creative with how you plan on packing everything into the tube.
 It will be a tight fit!
 I like to use plenty of connectors that allow you to quickly detach different components.

-###Potting
+#### 5.8 Potting

 *Warning, after this step, there's no going back!*